aws-samples/bulk-aws-migration-using-cloudendure-automation/README.md

 The python scripts are referenced from the [automating-aws-migration-with-cloudendure-scripts](https://github.com/aws-samples/automating-aws-migration-with-cloudendure-scripts) samples.

+**The script will return an error if one of the following conditions is met:**

+The major advantage of this solution is, with CloudEndure console you can not enforce some of the below mentioned check which are very useful when you want to migrate many servers.

+- Launch type is cutover but the server has not been migrated to the test environment.
+- Launch type is cutover but the server has been migrated to the production environment already.
+- Clean up servers before cutover completes.
+- Migrate a server with more than 180 minutes lag.
+- Use an incorrect machine name or project name.
+- Launch a machine that hasn’t completed the initial replication.

 ## Prerequisites

 1. Experience with the CloudEndure service, installing the agent, and using it from the console.
 Learn more about [how to use CloudEndure](https://docs.cloudendure.com/).